 Short-term rentals

 Staying in a condo, apartment, cabin, or house short-term rental usually offers more space than a guest room at a B&B, inn, or hotel.
-In condos and apartments, there are often relaxing sitting/group gathering spaces, a kitchen, and often a washer and dryer – a huge plus when traveling.
-In larger properties, there are usually a variety of attractive indoor and outdoor amenities like game rooms, firepits, outdoor kitchens, and other recreational attractions.
-Please read my article How to Find the Perfect Vacation Home Rentals for more suggestions regarding finding the ideal short-term rental.
+In condos, apartments, and houses, there are often relaxing sitting/group gathering spaces, a kitchen, and often a washer and dryer – a huge plus when traveling.
+In larger properties, there are often a variety of attractive indoor and outdoor amenities like game rooms, firepits, outdoor kitchens, and other recreational attractions.
+Read my article How to Find the Perfect Vacation Home Rentals for more suggestions regarding finding the ideal short-term rental.

 Add accommodation details and links to your itinerary.